RaidasGrisk/Trading-Bot/README.md

    Try 1.
 Predict the direction of price in the next time period.
 Target values [1, 0, 0] for up, [0, 1, 0] for down [0, 0, 1] for flat.
 Train by minimizing cross enropy of error.

    Try 2.
 Instead of predicting price direction, allocate the funds to buy, sell, do not enter positions directly.
 For instance [0.5, 0.2, 0.3] would indicate to buy 0.5 units, sell 0.2 units and keep in cash 0.3 units.
-Train by directly maximizing profit.
+Train by directly maximizing objective function (i.e. profit, therefore not target labels are provided as in try 1).

    Try 3. ...